 TCL is the thick (2-4 mm) central segment of the FR.
-It is a strong fibrous band formed of interwoven bundles of fibrous connective tissue[13].
+It is a strong fibrous band formed of interwoven bundles of fibrous connective tissues[13].
 It is short and broad (average width is 25 mm, and length is 31 mm)[23, 24].
-It extends from the distal aspect of the radius to the distal aspect of the base of the 3rd metacarpal.
+It extends from the distal part of the radius to the distal segment of the base of the third metacarpal.
 The mean proximal limit of its central portion is 11 mm distal to the capitate-lunate joint, and the mean distal limit of its distal portion is 10 mm distal to the carpo-metacarpal joint of the third metacarpal[13].

-Regarding laminar configuration of the TCL, four basic laminae were identified: (1) strong distal transverse; (2) proximal transverse; (3) radial oblique and (4) ulnar oblique.
-The commonest pattern showed predominance of the distal transverse and ulnar oblique laminae in every layer of the FCL.
-In half of the dissected hand samples, the distal transverse and ulnar oblique laminae dominated in the superficial layer, and the proximal transverse and radial oblique laminae in the deep layer.
+Regarding laminar configuration of the TCL, four basic laminae were identified: (1) strong distal transverse, (2) proximal transverse, (3) ulnar oblique, and (4) radial oblique.
+The most common pattern showed predominance of the distal transverse and the ulnar oblique laminae in every layer of the FCL.
+In half of the dissected hand samples, the distal transverse and ulnar oblique laminae dominated in the superficial layer, while the proximal transverse and the radial oblique laminae in the deep layer.
 So, the strong distal transverse lamina is likely to be excised during the final step of ECTR because of its superficial localization.
-This could be a major reason for the frequent occurrence of incomplete release.
-Moreover, the almost universal superficial ulnar oblique lamina predisposes to scarring, which may cause radial shifting of the ulnar neurovascular bundle, and may affect the palmar cutaneous branch of median nerve (PCBMN).
-It is concluded that the minor complications of ECTR, depends partly on configurational variations in the laminar arrangement of the TCL[25].
-In another study performed on eight dissected TCLs, the transverse fibers were the most prominent (>60%) followed by the oblique fibers in the pisiform-trapezium direction (18%), the oblique fibers in the scaphoid-hamate direction (13%), and finally the longitudinal fibers (8%)[26].
+This could be a major cause for the frequent occurrence of incomplete release.
+Moreover, the almost universal superficial ulnar oblique lamina predisposes to scarring, which may cause radial shifting of the ulnar neurovascular bundle, and may affect the PCBMN.
+It is concluded that the minor complications of ECTR, depends partly on the variations in the laminar arrangement of the TCL[25].
+In another study performed on eight dissected TCLs, the transverse fibers were the most prominent ones (>60%) followed by the oblique fibers in the pisiform-trapezium direction (18%), the oblique fibers in the scaphoid-hamate direction (13%), and finally the longitudinal fibers (8%)[26] respectively.

-BORDERS OF THE TCL:
+BORDERS OF THE TCL

-The TCL is attached medially, to the pisiform bone and hook of the hamate.
-Laterally, it splits into superficial and deep laminae.
-The superficial lamina is attached to the tubercle of the scaphoid and trapezium, while the deep lamina is attached to the medial lip of the groove on the trapezium.
+The TCL is attached medially, to the pisiform bone and hook of the hamate while laterally, it splits into superficial and deep laminae.
+The superficial lamina is attached to the tubercle of the scaphoid and trapezium, and the deep lamina is attached to the medial lip of the groove on the trapezium.
 Together with this groove, the two laminae form a tunnel, lined by a synovial sheath, containing the tendon of flexor carpi radialis (FCR)[24].

 PROXIMAL BORDER OF THE TCL

-Proximally, the TCL is attached to the volar carpal ligament which is the thickened band of antibrachial fascia extending from radius to ulna over the flexor tendons as they enter the wrist[24].
+Proximally, the TCL is attached to the volar carpal ligament which extends from radius to ulna over the flexor tendons as they enter the wrist[24].
 This border corresponds to the distal flexion wrist crease, which also crosses the proximal end of scaphoid and pisiform bones.

 DISTAL BORDER OF THE TCL